World leaders react cautiously to US and Israeli strikes, death of Iran Ali Khamenei - WTOP News

 U.S. President Donald Trump said on social media that Khamenei was dead, calling it “the single greatest chance for the Iranian people to take back their Country.”
-His death will not bring an end to the joint airstrikes, Trump added.
+Iranian state media said early Sunday the 86-year-old leader had died without elaborating on a cause.

 The apparent demise of the second leader of the Islamic Republic, who had no designated successor, would likely throw its future into uncertainty — and exacerbate already growing concerns of a broader conflict.
 The U.N.
 Security Council scheduled an emergency meeting.

-Note: This story was first published on Feb.
-28, 2026.
-It was updated on March 2, 2026, to make clear that a Russian statement on the strikes itself used Tel Aviv as a stand-in for Israel.